 Q: I already have a v6 CereProc voice installed on Windows.
 How do I install an additional voice?

 A: If a Windows machine already has a v6 CereProc voice installed on it, additional v6 voices can be installed as follows: instead of running CereVoiceEngine.exe again, users should run CereVoice Utility from the Start menu.
 Users should select "Install CereVoice voices", log in when prompted and then select the required voice(s) from the voice list.
 The requested voices and license keys will then be downloaded by the installer.

 Q: Can CereProc voices be run on MacOS Catalina?

-A: CereProc voices for Apple Mac OSX can be run on Intel Macs running Lion, Mountain Lion, Mavericks, Yosemite El Capitan, Sierra, Mojave and Catalina.
+A: CereProc voices for Apple Mac OSX can be run on Intel Macs running Lion, Mountain Lion, Mavericks, Yosemite El Capitan, Sierra, Mojave, Catalina and Big Sur.
 If you have an older release of a CereProc voice, it may not be compatible with more up-to-date versions of Mac OSX.
 During installation, Catalina users may be prompted with a warning "CereVoice6.pkg can't be

 Q: When I install a downloaded voice, it prompts me for a license.
 Where do I get the license from?